kirull1/videocloud/memory-bank/techContext.md

 - Custom avatar upload functionality is now fixed and working correctly
 - File uploads are now properly handled with memory storage instead of disk storage
 - S3 integration is working correctly for avatar storage
+- Avatar retrieval endpoint has been implemented for consistent avatar display
+- Frontend now uses the avatar endpoint instead of directly accessing userAvatarUrl field
 - Next focus should be on video upload and processing
 - Need to implement proper testing for all new features
 - Need to add proper documentation for all new features